 Transcribed from an unknown author by Amanda Czocher

-Philo Post was born in Saybrook, Conn.
-6-29-1817.
-Son of Joshua and Molly Post.
+Philo Post was born in Saybrook, Connecticut on June 29, 1817.
+He was the son of Joshua and Molly Post.
 Joshua and Molly had 12 children.
 Philo was the youngest.
-He came to Summit Co. with his parents when he was 4 yrs old, or 1821.
+He came to Summit County with his parents when he was 4 yrs old, in 1821.
 His parents located in the southern part of the township, near Brandywine.
 His father purchased the land before coming.
-His father, Joshua, died 2 yrs. after their arrival.
-When Philo was 14 years old, he moved to Liberty Street, Twinsburg, with his mother, Mollie Post, who purchased 50 acres.
-He lived with his mother until he married Luna Carpenter, Jan, 1, 1850.
+His father, Joshua, died 2 years after their arrival.
+When Philo was 14 years old, he moved to Liberty Street, Twinsburg, Ohio, with his mother, Mollie Post.
+Mollie had purchased 50 acres in Twinsburg.
+He lived with his mother until he married Luna Carpenter on January 1, 1850.

 Drakes and Carpenters

 They were early settlers of Brandywine.
 Aaron and Tizah (Drake) Carpenter had 11 children.

 John Wallace came to Londonderry, New Hampshire, from Scotland in 1716.
 James Sr. was the fourteenth child of John, born at Ackwith, New Hampshire in 1775.
 James Sr. married Margaret Archibald, and with her they raised ten children, George Sr., Robert, Jane, John, Ann, Margaret, Nancy, Jonathan, James Jr., and William.

 George Sr., the eldest son of James was born in 1776.
 George Sr. and his brother Robert, seemed to be endowed with a spirit of adventure.
 Perhaps, living in a free world, they desired to escape the rigid discipline of the early Colonial days.
 At any rate they made a break.
 They equipped themselves with a bag of provisions and an axe apiece, and started on their 600 mile trip on foot, to Youngstown.